Commercial Pilot in MontréalHousing & Career Guide · 2026

 How long does it take a Commercial Pilot to buy a home in Montréal?

-Based on 2026 market data, a Commercial Pilot earning approximately $145K/year needs around 5 yr 2 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Commercial Pilot earning approximately $145K/year needs around 5 yr 2 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Commercial Pilot spend on rent in Montréal?

-At current market rents, a Commercial Pilot in Montréal spends approximately 16.1% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Commercial Pilot in Montréal spends approximately 16.1% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Commercial Pilots to immigrate to?

-Strong demand as aviation recovers post-pandemic.
-Cadet and direct-entry captain programs actively recruiting.
-Based at major hubs in Toronto and Vancouver.
+Strong demand as aviation recovers.
+US airlines offer some of the highest captain salaries globally.
+Cadet programs actively recruiting.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Commercial Pilots — both the ownership timeline and rent burden are within reasonable range.

-Do Commercial Pilots need a Canadian licence to work in Montréal?
+Do Commercial Pilots need a local licence to work in Montréal?

-Transport Canada CPL/ATPL required.
-Foreign licence conversion process available.
+Canada: Transport Canada CPL/ATPL.
+US: FAA CPL/ATP + type rating.
+Foreign licence conversion available — process differs by country.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers